A higher chromatic analogue of the image of J: Eilenberg-MacLane spaces

-Here, we are equipping all of these function spaces with the discrete topology; this is the meaning of the superscript $\delta$.
-The discrete topology on $\Map(\G_n^{\times s+1} \times_{\G_n} (\G_n / U), (\G_n / H))$ is \emph{not} homeomorphic to the natural (compactly generated compact-open) one, which we will denote with a superscript $co$.
+Here, we are equipping this function space with the discrete topology; this is the meaning of the superscript $\delta$.
+The discrete topology on $\Map(\G_n^{\times s+1} \times (\G_n / K), (\G_n / H))^{\G_n}$ is \emph{not} homeomorphic to the natural (compactly generated compact-open) one, which we will denote with a superscript $co$.
 However, since $\G_n / H$ is totally disconnected, we note that for all $s$, the evaluation at any point in $\Delta^s$ gives a bijection

 Additionally, since $\Map^\delta$ is equipped with the discrete topology, the same evaluation yields a bijection